Asl Logo Black Transparent

 As well as buildings that once housed local businesses.

 There was so much more to photograph, but only so much daylight.
-On our way home, we took a detour and stopped at the Richard C. Burtis House located to the east of Saginaw, which is known as the "Wedding Cake" house.
+On our way home, we took a detour and stopped at the Richard C. Burtis House located to the east of Saginaw, also known as the "Wedding Cake" house.
 It is located in the middle of farmland, but worth the trip.

 No comments yet.